 When it comes to inner rim widths, wider is better, but road wheels have struggled to adhere to that mantra.
 Most are hovering at or below 17mm, but Bontrager is now stepping up with a 19.5mm inner width.
 What does this mean?
 It means a fuller tire with a straighter sidewall.
 It means the tire will be more responsive since it has more structure.
 It means that you can run slightly lower pressures with confidence and, since it is tubeless-ready, it means you can run these fully tubeless for worry-free performance in all terrain.
 Bam.

 Trek brought everything in-house with the new D3 rims.
 The Aeolus 3’s are laid up, drilled, laced, tensioned and stickered in Waterloo, Wisconsin.
-Because Bontrager believes in these wheels, they come with a lifetime warranty and no rider weight limits.
+Because Bontrager believes in these wheels, they come with 2-year warranty and no rider weight limits.
 The D3 rim structure takes into account the tire/rim combo and specifically optimizes the leading edges of each wheel.
 According to Trek’s analysis (watch the above video), this rim profile improves crosswind performance and straight-on aerodynamics versus comparable Zipp Firecrest wheels — a bold claim.

 Initially mounted with 33 mm Bontrager CX3 tires, the Aeolus 3’s perform admirably for cyclocross or gravel duty.
 They are built to withstand extreme abuse without failure — no matter how hard you push them.
 Unfortunately, my cyclocross miles were limited due to injury, but I can say in my limited testing that these wheels are strong and stable under the demanding conditions that cyclocross inflicts.